 Among other wishes, individuals frequently ask that their spouse to make them their number one priority, make time for more time and conversation, have more fun together, have more closeness and affection, give more support and reassurance, respect each other's feelings and opinions, engage in more frequent sex, and show more appreciation and admiration.
 Sometimes a spouse will ask for more freedom to engage in outside activities without their partner.
 Wives may ask for more participation by their husband in running the house and caring for the children.

 After this exchange of information about the wishes and needs of each partner, I then encourage a commitment from each person to fulfill their spouse's reasonable and appropriate emotional and physical needs as a top priority in the relationship.
 Understandably, fulfillment of some needs requires sensitive negotiations between spouses.
-This is because of differing need levels of each partner, different skill levels, different timetables of the partners as well as the necessity to consider family schedules and other events.
+This is because of different need levels of each partner, different skill levels, different timetables of the partners as well as the necessity to consider family schedules and other events.

 Promoting Recognition and Appreciation

-To further promote the strength of the marital relationship, I engage the couple in exercises that stimulate recognition and respect for each other's values, contributions and behaviors.
-For example, I ask each person to make a list of all of the things they like, admire or appreciate about their spouse.
+To further promote the strength of the marital relationship, I engage the couple in exercises that stimulate recognition and respect for each other's values, contributions, and behaviors.
+For example, I ask each person to make a list of all of the things they like, admire, or appreciate about their spouse.
 I then ask each person to make a list of their own personal qualities, the values that they stand for, and the contributions that they make to their partner, or to the nuclear or extended family for which they would like to get recognition and appreciation from their spouse.
-I then encourage each person to draw upon these lists and give their partner the appreciation and recognition as often as is appropriate, needed and wanted by his spouse.
+I then encourage each person to draw upon these lists and give their partner the appreciation and recognition as often as is appropriate, needed, and wanted by his spouse.